-The mutual funds and ETFs made available through the MPA Program include both funds advised by non-HSBC investment companies (third party funds) and funds advised by AMUS and its affiliates (proprietary funds).
-As of April 2017, the only AMUS proprietary funds in the MPA Programs are money market funds.
+The mutual funds and ETFs made available through the MPA Program include both funds advised by non-HSBC investment companies (third party funds) and funds advised by HSBC Global Asset Management (USA) Inc. ("AMUS") or its affiliates who provide investment advisory services (proprietary funds).
+The only money market funds available in the MPA Programs are the proprietary money market funds.